natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 -  No **platforms** implemented yet (it's a platformer game!)
 -  There’s **no game manager** of any sort, and `score` is sloppily stored in `PlayerController.cs`
 -   There’s no *centralised* way for keeping track of **states** (score, player state, etc)
--   The “Enemy” is kinda predictable or boring.
+-   The “Enemy” is kinda predictable or boring, and Mario's scoring system doesn't work that way.
 - ...etc

 We will try to improve our game and learn some common C# coding practices in the next few parts.